Alfred Messel: Early life and career

-Over the next two years, he traveled extensively through France, Spain, Italy and Great Britain and was a lecturer at the newly founded Technical University in Berlin-Charlottenburg.
+Over the next two years, he traveled extensively through France, Spain, Italy and Great Britain and was a lecturer at the newly founded Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 In 1886, he took a leave of absence from the civil service to work as a private architect.
 On 1 February 1893, he married Elsa Altmann and in November of that year their first child, Ena, was born.
 In February 1894, he was appointed professor at the Berlin School of Fine Arts and in the same year founded an architectural firm together with Martin Altgelt.
 His first buildings were on the Werderschen Markt in Berlin and, from 1893, he worked with the Wertheim department store dynasty, erecting in 1894 in Berlin's Oranienstraße the first department store in Germany to follow the French model.
 In 1896, his son Ludwig Leonhard was born (died during World War I).

 In 1899, Messel converted from Judaism to Protestantism.
 On 17 May, that year he received the Order of the Red Eagle, 4th Class, which caused him to quip that from that date he could really feel “fourth class”.
 Also that year, his youngest daughter Irene was born (died 1992 in London).
 In 1900, he terminated his collaboration with Martin Altgelt.
 Beginning in 1902, he suffered from heart disease, which caused him to spend long periods at a health resort in the following years.
 He was busy with the second extension of the Wertheim store on Leipziger Platz in the period 1903 to 1906.

-In 1906, Messel became a member of the Prussian Academy of Arts in Berlin and in 1906 was awarded an honorary doctorate (Dr.-Ing.E.h.) from Darmstadt Technical University.
+In 1906, Messel became a member of the Prussian Academy of Arts in Berlin and in 1906 was awarded an honorary doctorate (Dr.-Ing.E.h.) from the Technische Hochschule in Darmstadt (now Technische Universität Darmstadt).
 In 1907, he was officially appointed architect of the Royal Prussian Museums and worked until his death primarily on plans for a new building to house the German, Pergamon and Near East collections in Berlin.